 Laura has a Masters in Arts Management from Carnegie Mellon University.
 She previously worked for the Carnegie Museum of Art as the Manager of Social Engagement and for the Office of Public Art in Pittsburgh as the Educational Programs Manager.

 Olivia (she/her) grew up outside of Fort Collins, CO and has been visiting family in Laramie all her life.
-After settling in Laramie in 2017, she helped organize the Downtown Laramie Farmers Market and has been sewing at Atmosphere Mountainworks since 2019.
+After settling in Laramie in 2017, she has found love for the community, arts, and outdoor access that Laramie brings.

 Sunnie Lew (she/her) is the Manager of Content Strategy and the President of the Diversity Equity & Inclusion Employee Network at the University of Wyoming Foundation.
 She is a co-founding editor of the literary magazine Open Window Review and a UW alum where she was mentored by renowned authors Dr. Lori Howe and the late Brad Watson.
 She holds degrees in English, Creative Writing, and Chinese Mandarin.
 A published writer, poet, and accomplished artist, Sunnie has resided in Laramie for nearly 15 years where she mentors marginalized individuals and trauma survivors in professional and community leadership.
 She is passionate about minority advocacy and creating policy change that builds a stronger and more diverse state.
 In 2022, she received a CASE Gold Award for her work with the University of Wyoming.